Alumni Association of Lincoln University, Pennsylvania, Inc.

 Section 1 – Classification

-The membership of the Association shall consist of Life, Regular, Honorary and Associate categories.
+The membership categories of the AALU-PA shall include Life, Life Member at Large, Regular, Regular Member at Large, Honorary and Associate.

 Section 2 – Qualifications

 - a.
 Life: All graduates of Lincoln University, PA, holders of certificates or equivalents from Lincoln University programs or persons who have completed at least one year of study at the university and left in good standing are afforded Life Membership in the AALU-PA after making the required lifetime financial contribution to the Association

 - b.
 Life Member at Large: all persons meeting the qualifications set forth in Chapter 1, Section 2, paragraph a, shall be classified as Life Member at Large after making the yearly at large contribution to the AALU-PA.
 At large members are national members, not attached to a local chapter who opt to pay the additional yearly at-large contribution.

 - c.
 Regular: All graduates of Lincoln University, Pennsylvania, holders of certificates or equivalents from Lincoln University programs or persons who have completed at least one year of study at the university and left in good standing are afforded Regular Membership in the AALU-PA after making the required yearly financial contribution to the Association.

 - d.
 Regular Member at Large: all persons meeting the qualifications set forth in Chapter 1, Section 2, paragraph C, shall be classified as Regular Member at Large after making the yearly at large contribution to the AALU-PA.
 At large members are national members, not attached to a local chapter who opt to pay the additional yearly at-large contribution.